-You have probably noticed by now how much I like to use props for my styling and photography: variety of dishes, cups, cutting boards, flowers, napkins etc. Yes I do, but not in this case.
+You have probably noticed by now how much I like to use props for my styling and photography: a variety of dishes, cups, cutting boards, flowers, napkins etc. Yes, I do, but not in this case.
 This cake speaks for itself and does not need any accessories to look pretty or desirable.
 It is the best lemon and poppy seeds breakfast cake you will ever try.
-It is moist, lemony, sweet and buttery with perfect crunchiness of poppy seeds.
+It is moist, lemony, sweet and buttery with the perfect crunchiness of poppy seeds.
 You can bake it in a loaf pan, or muffin cups or even mini muffin cups.
-The result will be the same - fantastic!
+The result will be the same – fantastic!

 I like my batter to rest overnight before baking and even divide it between molds.
 First thing I do when I wake up; I go to my kitchen, preheat the oven and put the tray to bake.
 By the time I finish brushing, dressing, and getting ready for a day I go downstairs to make coffee, I find my morning yum-yum waiting for me puffed and golden brown in an oven.
 Perfect morning to a perfect day!